Getting organized: Digital collage elements, photos, and ephemera

 So when I want a background image, for instance, I know to just check the “backgrounds” folder.
 Or if I want a focus image of a person, I look in the “vintage people” folder.
 Need a watercolor circle?
 They’re in the “circles and frames” folder.

 If you create collages in a different way, you may want to organize your folders differently.
 Are you inspired by colors?
 Maybe you’ll want to sort images by major color themes.
 Do you prefer collecting images on a specific topic (e.g. cats, family, history)?
-Folders with specific keyword topics would be your best best.
+Folders with specific keyword topics would be your best bet.

 Consider your own collage-creation process, and then think of how best to organize your image elements for supporting that process.
 And don’t worry if you get it “wrong,” since you can always change how your organize your stuff whenever you want.